replicatedhq/kots/design/disaster-recovery-snapshots.md

 # Optionally enable disaster recovery snapshots

-Currently KOTS support application level snapshots, which can be used to restore a previously deployed application version along with its data.
+Currently KOTS supports application level snapshots, which can be used to restore a previously deployed application version along with its data.
 However in case of a disaster, only application can be restored to a new cluster and Admin Console can never be used to manage it again.
 This document proposes a way to implement disaster recovery snapshots using Velero.